hyunkyu-Park/66DaysOfData/README.md

   They gave insperation and shared their life lessons to the participated mentees.
 I feel glad having such a meaningful time with good people.
   ㆍAs a matter of fact, I was not worried about my presentation that much.
 However, It was harder that I thought it would be.
 I usually keep observing people's facial expressions and change the style of presentation continuously.
 However, doing a presentation on zoom was not as simple as general presentation.
 I should practice presentation assuming that I can't get feedback.

+__Day 40__

+  ㆍAlong with the Marvrus, I filled Quantitative Target Items of the RFP development of AI tutoring system for the task support of teaching instructors in a non-face-to-face learning environment organized by the Ministry of Commerce, Industry and Energy.
+Among other several sources in the world, Traffic lights at Pearl Dew University in the U.S. were the most helpful.
+  ㆍI have been participating with two 'AIQ' members.
+They are really hardworking and helpful, but I felt that it was really difficult to play the role of a middle bridge with the company this time.